dmagda/corporate-messenger/README.md

             <td>The microservice stores and manages user profiles.</td>
             <td>Tier 1</td>
             <td>
-                The service uses a [geo-distributed cluster](https://docs.yugabyte.com/latest/explore/multi-region-deployments/row-level-geo-partitioning/)
-                across multiple regions.
+              The service uses a <a href="https://docs.yugabyte.com/latest/explore/multi-region-deployments/row-level-geo-partitioning/">geo-distributed cluster</a> across multiple regions.
 User data is stored in a region the user's country belongs to - for instance, data from France or Italy will be stored in and served from an European region.
             </td>
         </tr>